Make Your

 That’s where the Yellowstone Co-Op Employee Recreation Program (YCERP) comes into play, literally.

-“Yellowstone is not geared for every individual, so there’s a bit of a learning curve and adaptation of living in the park,” Snyder described.
-“We just help make the employees as comfortable as possible and get them out to see everything that Yellowstone has to offer, which you could be here for 50 years and never scratch the surface.”
+“Yellowstone is not geared for every individual, so there’s a bit of a learning curve and adaptation of living in the park,” one team member explained.
+YCERP can help make employees as comfortable as possible and get them out to see everything that Yellowstone has to offer.
+All agree that you could be here for 50 years and never scratch the surface.

 Old Faithful Rec Hall